What is catalog data?

 2. Search engines scan product information for use in search results.
 Incomplete and inaccurate product data and metadata make it less likely that your item will appear on the first page of search results.

 Poor catalog data impacts sales most in three areas: returns, customer loyalty, and shopping cart abandonment.
 Improving your catalog data will reduce returns, and cart abandonment, while increasing loyalty, so approach these improvements with a little flair.

 Consider the differences between these descriptions of a table.

-Add a touch of Paris to your dining room with this French bistro-style table.
-The table base is constructed of long-lasting durable cast iron and crested with a dark russet wood top.
-Finished in hand-brushed antique bronze, this table is an amazing addition to any dining space.
+Add a touch of New York to your dining room with this modern bistro-style table.
+The table base is constructed of long-lasting, durable cast iron and topped with sustainably harvested white oak.
+Finished in hand-brushed matte black, this table is an amazing addition to any dining space.

-French bistro-style table made of antique bronze cast iron and dark wood.
+Bistro-style dining table made of cast iron and medium toned oak wood.

 Which would you be more interested in buying?
 Which description offers you a better sense of the product you’re thinking about purchasing?

 Compelling product data is a part of digital merchandising.
 If you’re in the home furnishings industry, you’re probably familiar with the concept of “retail merchandising” or “staging”.